wearehanno/riggings/README.md

 It includes [Middleman](https://middlemanapp.com/), [Zurb Foundation](http://foundation.zurb.com/), a bunch of helpful components, and is set up to deploy to [Netlify](https://www.netlify.com/).
 Riggings is  an _opinionated_ framework and is designed to suit the way we work and deploy sites.

-To see what the default (very basic) page looks like, check out [hanno-riggings.netlify.com](http://hanno-riggings.netlify.com/).
+To see what the default (very basic) page looks like, check out this repository deployed to Netlify at [hanno-riggings.netlify.com](http://riggings.hanno.co/).

 ## Quickstart